Flower’s First Night

 He slammed the

-key into the vault’s lock, yelling and cursing the gods at his fate, and the
+key into the vault’s lock, yelling and cursing at the gods about his fate, and

-door to the delicious tarts clicked open just as the insidious insect reached
+the door to the delicious tarts clicked open just as the insidious insect

 The

-creature reared up, its mandibles snapped a hungry message, telling the man he
+creature reared up, its mandibles snapped a hungry message, and Flower darted

 He